su2603/book-recommendation/README.md

-# 📚 Book Recommendation System Documentation
+# 📚 Book Recommendation System

 This documentation provides an in-depth explanation of the Book Recommendation System implemented using Python.
 It combines multiple recommendation strategies, data preprocessing techniques, and utility tools for model inspection and evaluation.